rmcnew/datapipe/README.md

 ## In-Transit Options
-### Encryption Options
+### Encryption
 In-line streaming encryption and decryption can provide additional security.
+NOTE: for optimal data security, encrypt your data with another encryption system before using `datapipe`.
+Then, use datapipe's stream encryption over TLS to send your data.
+This will provide three layers of encryption which should help to deter most attackers.

 The current streaming encryption requires a symmetric key that is exactly 51 bytes in length and is valid UTF-8.
-This allows the key to easily be copied or written down for later use or out-of-band transmission to a receiving party.
+This allows the key to easily be copied or written down for later use and out-of-band transmission to a receiving party.

 The 51-byte UTF-8 key can be provided or automatically generated.